SYK-08/nuttx/README.md

   2. FreeBSD with the Bourne Shell and no bash shell.

      The other, reverse case has also been reported on FreeBSD setups that have the Bourne shell, but not bash.
-In this base, `#!/bin/bash` fails but `#!/bin/sh` works okay.
+In this case, `#!/bin/bash` fails but `#!/bin/sh` works okay.
 My recommendation in this case is to create a symbolic link at `/bin/bash` that refers to the Bourne shell.

-     There may still be issues, however, with certain the `bash`-centric scripts that will require modifications.
+     There may still be issues, however, with certain of the `bash`-centric scripts that will require modifications.

 # BUILDING NUTTX

 ## Building

-NuttX builds in-place in the source tree.
+NuttX builds in place in the source tree.
 You do not need to create any special build directories.
-Assuming that your Make.defs is setup properly for your tool chain and that PATH environment variable contains the path to where your cross-development tools are installed, the following steps are all that are required to build NuttX:
+Assuming that your Make.defs is set up properly for your toolchain and that PATH environment variable contains the path to where your cross-development tools are installed, the following steps are all that are required to build NuttX:

     cd {TOPDIR}